 Pick Up After Yourself

-There’s a common saying “a fed bear is a dead bear,” but what does it mean?
+The saying “a fed bear is a dead bear” is common, but what does it mean?
 When bears become “food-conditioned” to eating human food or waste, they will return to the source.
 Even an apple core can result in a bear connecting the smell of humans with the reward of food.
-Bears that become food-conditioned must be destroyed.
+Bears that become food-conditioned often end up being put down.
 Bear-hanging your garbage, using sealed bear-proof containers and only leaving rubbish in sealed trash bins can save you and the wildlife.

 Keep Your Smelly Stuff at Home